 The existence of the action will be public unless it the court has ordered that either all or any part of it shall be private.
-The terms of the settlement can be kept private.
+The terms of the settlement can be kept private using a confidential settlement agreement.

 8.3 Enforcement of Settlement Agreements